RallyTechServices/broadcasting-project-picker-apps/broadcasting-project-picker-velocity-app/README.md

 * The iterations are available in the current project and the projects share those iterations
 * Velocity = Count of points accepted _on the last day of the sprint_

+In the settings, an admin can enter a string to ignore -- if a sprint has the string in its name, it will not be displayed.

 ## Development Notes